 Spoilage essentially means degeneration and decomposition of food, which in this case is ginger.
 Storing peeled and unpeeled ginger properly can extend life considerably.

-What are the signs that can Tell if Ginger Root has Gone bad?
+Signs that can tell if Ginger Root has gone bad?

 Let us look below at the three signs that can tell you about the health of ginger and whether it is safe to be consumed by you.